BlockstreamResearch/bip-frost-dkg/README.md

 [^unforgeability-formal]: See Chu, Gerhart, Ruffing, and Schröder [Definition 3, [CGRS23](https://eprint.iacr.org/2023/899)] for a formal definition.

 [^correctness-formal]: See Ruffing, Ronge, Jin, Schneider-Bensch, and Schröder [Definition 2.5, [RRJSS22](https://eprint.iacr.org/2022/550)] for a formal definition.

-We stress that the mere fact one participant deems a protocol session successful does not imply that other participants deem it successful yet.
-Indeed, due to failing network links or invalid messages sent by malicious participants, it is possible that some participants have deemed the ChillDKG session successful, but others have not (yet) and thus are stuck in the ChillDKG session.
-In that case, the successful participants can eventually make the stuck participants unstuck by presenting them the recovery data.
-The recovery data can, e.g., be attached to the first request to initiate a FROST signing session.

 ### Overview of a ChillDKG Session